 The Verdict?
 Yes, depends on location

-Does Bayswater Allow Pets in Rental Vehicles?
+Does Bayswater Allow Pets in Rental Cars?

 This popular Australian car rental company, with locations in Sydney and Perth, has the motto “no birds”.
 Which also applies to other types of pets, with their FAQ clearly stating, “dogs, cats and other animals are not allowed in our cars”.
 They also note “cleaning and damage charges apply”.